iboB/ibob.github.com/_posts/2022-09-17-transparent-lookups-for-maps-and-sets.md

 auto sf = s.find(k); // works with string_view in C++17 as well
 ```

-For the unordered containers, it's not that simple.
+For the unordered containers it's not that simple.
 One needs to explicitly define a hash functor which supports all types they intend to hash.
 Here's an example:

 ```c++
 struct string_hash // why isn't std::hash<std::string> this exact same thing?